cisagov/ScubaGear/docs/prerequisites/dependencies.md

 ## OPA Installation

 Normally, the `Initialize-SCuBA` cmdlet installs OPA.
-This can be verified by looking for the OPA executable file in `C:\Users\<username>\.scubagear\Tools`.
+This can be verified by looking for the OPA executable file in `C:\Users\johndoe\.scubagear\Tools`.
 If it failed to do so, or you set a parameter to prevent it from doing so, you can install OPA separately.

 Try this cmdlet first: